pherjung/nemomobile-ux.github.io/installing-glacier.md

 First, as a precautionary measure, change the _Default USB_ mode to _Developer mode_.
 Allow _Remote connection_ from _Developer tools_ and set the password used for remote connections.
-Also make sure to backup Jolla's lipstick, just in case:
+Also make sure to backup Jolla's Lipstick, just in case:

 ```
 $ pkcon download /home/nemo/ lipstick-jolla-home-qt5